Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Incident-response Case Studies

 \subsubsection{MSA Dataset}

 The MSA dataset includes labeled data representing a wide variety of attacks on the control plane of 4G/5G networks.
 It was selected to evaluate the scalability of explanation methods, given its high dimensionality in terms of features (478 in total).
+To help better understand the rest of the paper, the most relevant features identified in the study are explained in Table \ref{tab:features_MSA}.

-The dataset includes 25,160 samples, 905 benign (3.58\%) and 24,255 malicious (96.42\%), for a total of 21 distinct types of attacks, classified in 4 categories.
+The 21 distinct types of attacks are classified in 4 categories.
 Some of the attacks are significantly underrepresented in the dataset, which can limit their usefulness for training and evaluation purposes.
 Therefore, we selected the following subset of attacks to include all the categories:

 \begin{itemize} \item DoS: Includes several variants, such as ``NAS counter Desynch attack", ``Authentication relay attack", ``Handover hijacking", ``RRC replay attack", ``Incarceration with rrcReestablishReject". \item Bidding Down Attacks: These attacks aim to downgrade the network capabilities of the User Equipment (UE) by exploiting vulnerabilities in unprotected signaling messages.
 The selected attacks include bidding down with AttachReject and with TAUReject.
 Applying this attack to a set of UEs would amount to a regional outage scenario. \item Location Tracking: Represented by the Location tracking via measurement reports attack, where the attacker leverages the control plane to extract detailed location information from victim UEs. \item Battery Drain: These attacks force excessive signaling, state transitions, or repeated cryptographic operations, resulting in rapid energy depletion in (a set of) UEs. \end{itemize}